Book a Free Strategy Call

 - KPIs: Activation Rate, Time-to-Value (TTV), 30/60/90-Day Retention, Feature Adoption Rate.

-Key Insight: The most powerful onboarding workflows are not one-size-fits-all.
+Key Insight: One-size-fits-all onboarding underperforms.
 Segment users based on their sign-up data (e.g., role, company size, use case) and deliver a tailored path that maps directly to their specific goal.
 An engineer signing up for a new coding tool needs a different journey than a project manager.

-By automating onboarding, you create a scalable system for customer success.
-For a company offering AI workshops, this workflow can automatically send relevant tutorials and code samples after a developer completes a module on Claude, reinforcing learning and driving deeper adoption.
-Understanding the core principles of what workflow automation is is key to designing these effective, customer-centric journeys.
+Automated onboarding is a scalable system for customer success.
+A company offering AI workshops can automatically send relevant tutorials and code samples after a developer completes a module on Claude, which reinforces the learning and drives deeper adoption.
+Understanding what workflow automation is makes these customer-centric journeys much easier to design.

 4. Content Recommendation and Personalization Engine